 As the yellow-blazed trail nears the base of the slope, it reaches an intersection with the blue-blazed Hutcheon Trail and the white-blazed Lamont Rock Trail.
 Turn sharply right here and follow the blue and white blazes.
 A short distance ahead, when the trails diverge, bear left and follow the blue blazes downhill.

-After leveling off, the blue-blazed trail reaches Roaring Brook, where the orange-blazed Brook Connector Trail begins on the right.
+After leveling off, the blue-blazed trail reaches Roaring Brook, where the orange-blazed Brookside Trail begins on the right.
 Follow the blue-blazed trail as It turns left, briefly parallels the brook, then turns right and crosses it on rocks.
-(If the water is high, you may wish to cross the brook on a large fallen tree just upstream.)

 On the other side, follow the blue-blazed trail as it bears right, makes a short climb, then descends slightly to cross a stone bridge over a brook.
 Continue to follow the blue-blazed trail all the way back to the parking area where the hike began.Publication: Submitted by Daniel Chazin on 12/17/2009 updated/verified on 04/24/2015